 Most disabilities shouldn't stop anyone from traveling.
 There are more options and resources out there than ever before.

-Inside Israel, there's been a slow but ongoing effort to provide access for visitors with disabilities -- even at sites famed for their inaccessibility, such as Masada.
+Inside Israel, there's been a slow but ongoing effort to provide access for visitors with disabilities—even at sites famed for their inaccessibility, such as Masada.
 Atop the dramatic plateau of Masada, a new network of wheelchair-accessible pathways was completed in 2000.
 At least some trails in a number of Israel's national parks and nature reserves (www.parks.org.il) have been made wheelchair accessible over the past few years.
 In addition to Masada, other national parks and sites with special-access facilities include Ashkelon National Park, Gamla Nature Reserve, and the Hula Reserve, as well as the Knights Hall in Akko.
-National parks and sites that will have some amount of special-access provisions by 2009 include: Zippori, Tel Hai, the Soreq Stalactite Cave, and the Ein Fasha Beach at The Dead Sea.
+National parks and sites that have some amount of special-access provisions include: Zippori, Tel Hai, the Soreq Stalactite Cave, and the Ein Fasha Beach at The Dead Sea.
 Street crossings and public restrooms throughout the country rarely offer easy access.
-Some institutions located in difficult sites, such as the Israel Museum and Jerusalem Cinémathèque, have provisions for handicap access, but you must call in advance to be able to use these facilities.
+Some institutions located in difficult sites, such as the Israel Museum and Jerusalem Cinémathèque, have provisions for handicap access, but it's a good idea to call in advance.

 In 2004, the Israeli Association for the Advancement of Accessibility, in cooperation with the Israeli Ministry of Tourism, published a more current and thorough book, Access Unlimited: Your Guide to Israel, by Dr. Judith Bendel, Zvi Gur, and Ariel Kalkuda.
 A complete labor of love, written by Israelis who know their country well, this book is extensive, professional, and savvy.
 I cannot praise this book too highly.
 Assessments for blind and visually impaired travelers are included.
 Entries are alphabetical, rather than by location, which makes it necessary to have a working knowledge of the neighborhood or area you are visiting.
 At present, this book can be obtained without charge through the Israel Ministry of Tourism in your region well in advance of your trip.
 For more information, go to the Access Unlimited website at www.access-unlimited.co.il, or fax 972-9-7650-430.